marshall7m/terraform-aws-infrastructure-live-ci/README.md

 8. Go to the `var.approval_request_sender_email` email address.
 Find the AWS SES verification email (subject should be something like "Amazon Web Services – Email Address Verification Request in region US West (Oregon)") and click on the verification link.
 8. Create a PR with changes to the target repo defined under `var.repo_name` that will create a difference in the Terraform configuration's tfstate file
 9. Merge the PR
-10. Wait for the approval email to be sent to the email associated with the changed directory's tfstate
+10. Wait for the approval email to be sent to the voter's email address
+11. Login into the voter's email address and open the approval request email (subject should be something like "${var.step_function_name} - Need Approval for Path: {{path}}")
-12. Click on the link
+12. Choose either to approval or reject the deployment and click on the submit button
-11. Click either the approval or deny link
+13. Wait for the deployment build to finish
-12. Check to see if the Terraform changes have been deployed
+14. Verify that the Terraform changes have been deployed

 # Testing

 ### Requirements